PauseAI/pauseai-website/src/posts/risks.md

 ## Present dangers
 <!-- Clarify how (if it is the case) a pause would actually help fake media.
-Ideas: long realistic videos, multimodal models (which becomes the most popular and would increase the deepfakes the most), different regulation on AI help each other?
+Ideas: long realistic videos, multimodal models (which becomes the most popular and would increase the deepfakes the most), different regulations on AI help each other?

-## Fake news, polarization and threating democracy
+## Fake news, polarization and threatening democracy

 Much of our society is based on trust.
 We trust that the money in our bank account is real, that the news we read is true, and that the people who post reviews online exist.